nowls/apigpio/README.rst

 apigpio - an asyncio-based python client for pigpio

-Forked from https://github.com/missionpinball to add support for a few more useful PWM related functions
+Fork history:

-Originally forked from https://github.com/PierreRust/apigpio by missionpinball because it is kind of unmaintained.
+- Originally forked from https://github.com/PierreRust/apigpio by missionpinball because it is kind of unmaintained.
 They added some more feature (I2C) and fixed Python 3.7 support.
+- Forked from https://github.com/missionpinball by neildavis.
+They added support for a few more useful PWM related functions.
+- Forked from https://github.com/neildavis/apigpio to add support for waveform functions.

 `pigpio <http://abyz.co.uk/rpi/pigpio/pigpiod.html>`_ provides a very convenient `pigpiod` daemon which can be used through a pipe or socket interface